MicrosoftDocs/win32/desktop-src/search/search-schema-sconn-datecreated.md

 # dateCreated Element (Search Connector Schema)

-The optional <dateCreated> element identifies the date and the time when this search connector was created, using the ISO 8601 standard.
+The optional &lt;dateCreated&gt; element identifies the date and the time when this search connector was created, using the ISO 8601 standard.
 It has no child elements and no attributes.

 ## Syntax